srinivasreddy/allhub/docs/organizations.md

-To retrieve all the organizations on the Github, please use this example.
+## Intro
+Exporting username, password and auth token as environment variables enables us to not to write them in code and expose it to outer world.

 ```bash
 export GH_USERNAME="test-github42"
 export GH_TOKEN="0499690952877243432fggga3db3a216eb01baba1f72"
 export GH_PASSWORD="PWD@78656"
 ```
+## All organizations.

+To retrieve all the organizations on the Github, please use this example.

 ```python
 import os